FreeZzzz93/JenAnsib_FT/README.md

-# Repository for deploy Node exporter and Filebeat
+Repository for deploy Node exporter and Filebeat using Jenkins and Ansible